All Episodes

 I mean, that's my whole point about this being governed by political correctness.

-It's this is breathtaking to watch all this take place and to listen to these people explain their actions and their behaviors, and knowing full well that they're they're not motivated by stopping the disease.
+It's, this is breathtaking to watch all this take place and to listen to these people explain their actions and their behaviors.

 They're not motivated by protecting people or in protecting people.

-They are governed by being seen as fair to the victims, i.e.
+They are governed by being seen as fair to the victims, i.e. the people who have it.

-They are in, they have put shackles on themselves.
+They have put shackles on themselves.

-They will not allow themselves to take steps that would in any way stigmatize, isolate whatever the sick.
+They will not allow themselves to take steps that would in any way stigmatize, isolate, whatever, the sick.

-Normally, you know what Ellis Island was for, by the way.
+Normally, you know what Ellis Island was for, by the way?

 Exactly right.

-Do you know if you had, if you showed up at Ellis Island, and you had a fever, you might not have been let in the country because there was tuberculosis, there was plague, there was any number.
+Do you know if you had, if you showed up at Ellis Island and you had a fever, you might not have been let in the country because there was tuberculosis, there was plague, there was any number.

-Ellis Island was not a clearing house to let in certain quotas from certain countries.
+Ellis Island was not a clearinghouse to let in certain quotas from certain countries.

 It was to determine whether or not we were allowing sick people in the country.